Re-Adventures/MyNotes/WPF.md

 * Most of the elements have event handlers, which we cannot bind to when using the MVVM pattern.

-* For binding, first we need a package `Microsoft.Xaml.Behavious.Wpf`.
+* For binding, first we need a package `Microsoft.Xaml.Behaviors.Wpf`.

 * After installing, we need to include it in our xaml file